 Ingredients and Substitutions

-The addition of sourdough discard contributes a rich and nuanced flavor to these English Muffins.
+I use commercial yeast and sourdough discard to make this recipe quick and easy.
+The discard contributes a rich and nuanced flavor to these English Muffins.
 Since the sourdough starter is used solely for flavor enhancement, there's no need to activate or feed it and you can use it directly from the refrigerator.

 Should I leave the yeast out if I use an active sourdough starter?